 Ready for an emotional education?
 The class is now in session!

 Lesson 1: Emotional intelligence depends on your ability to be self-aware and self-regulate.

 There are two parts to being emotionally intelligent.
 One is being emotionally self-aware.
 It simply means that you’re able to recognize and label your feelings.

 For example, when children learn to speak, they usually need to be given the vocabulary first, so if your son is angry because you’re not letting him have candy before dinner, he’ll know he feels bad, but can’t tell you what exactly it is, until you tell him that what he’s feeling is anger.

 The second part of the EQ equation is emotional self-regulation.

-As an adult, being able to look at your emotions on a meta-level (thanks to mindfulness, learned from meditation, for example) is crucial in choosing how to react to your feelings – or if you should react at all.
+As an adult, being able to look at your emotions on a meta-level (thanks to mindfulness, learned from meditation or other self awareness exercises) is crucial in choosing how to react to your feelings – or if you should react at all.

 For example, when you sit in your office and hear a sudden, loud bang, like the sound of an explosion, your emotional processing center will perceive it as a threat and put your body in alert mode.
 But when your rational brain double checks and sees there’s no actual threat there, it calms you down again, so you can get back on track to what you were doing.

 Both of these qualities rely heavily on the neural connections between your rational and emotional brain, which, if severed, can cause serious problems.